Insurrectionary anarchism: Resurgence

 During the 1980s, Italian insurrectionary anarchists began carrying out small acts of vandalism against "soft targets" such as telecommunications and electricity infrastructure.
 These were usually carried out by small informal groups, largely distributed throughout Northern and Central Italy, that focused on localised social conflicts.
 These attacks escalated into violence during the late 1990s, when insurrectionists began carrying out bombings and assaults.
 The escalation initially caught the Italian authorities off guard, as they were used to these attacks being carried out without casualties.

-Between the years of 1999 and 2003, four insurrectionist groups carried out a series of more than 20 bombing attacks, following which they merged together into the Informal Anarchist Federation (FAI) in December 2003.
+Between the years of 1999 and 2003, four insurrectionist groups carried out a series of more than 20 bombing attacks, following which they merged into the Informal Anarchist Federation (FAI) in December 2003.
 To announce their formation, the FAI carried out a series of bombing attacks against various officials of the European Union, including the European President Romano Prodi, although none of the letter bombs sent out caused any injuries.
 A further series of letter bomb attacks were carried out by the FAI in 2010 and 2011, during which a number of people were injured.
 After a cell of the FAI kneecapped an executive of Ansaldo Nucleare in 2012, fears of anarchist terrorism spread rapidly throughout Italy.
 This led to a wave of arrests against insurrectionary anarchists, including one of the attackers Alfredo Cospito, which briefly put the FAI into an "operational stasis" before they resumed parcel bomb attacks the following year.
 Over a decade of active operations, the FAI claimed 50 violent attacks, having caused 10 injuries and no deaths.